LukeShortCloud/rootpages/ansible.md

 ldap_ip=192.168.10.1
 ```

   * group_vars/ and host_vars/ = These files define variables for hosts and/or groups.
 Details about this can be found in the [Variables](#configuration---inventory---variables) section.

   * templates/ = Template configuration files for services.
 The files in here end with a ".j2" suffix to signify that it uses the Jinja2 template engine.
 [1]
-  * Example syntax:

 ```
 <html>